balderdashy/sails-docs/Controllers.md

 # What is a Controller?
 Sails controllers work very similar to controllers in other MVC frameworks.
-Think of controllers being the middle man between your model and your views.... _TODO: add content_
+Think of controllers being the middle man between your model and your views....

 # Where are Controllers defined?
 Controllers are defined in the api/controllers/ folder.
 By default when you create a controller with